Pediatric Orthopedic Surgeons treating Skewfoot

 Additional Treatments

-- Although uncommon, doctors may recommend surgery.
-The majority of the time, your doctor will postpone the procedure until your child becomes 4 to 6 years old.
+• Although uncommon, doctors may recommend surgery.
+The majority of the time, your doctor will postpone the procedure until your child is 4 to 6 years old.

 More severe abnormalities will require a pediatric orthopedic surgeon.
 For a while, the child will wear extra-wide shoes with comfort inserts to manage this issue.
 However, if the child reaches the age of four and begins to exhibit severe signs of pain and trouble walking, your doctor may recommend surgery.
 Skewfoot or Serpentine Foot essentially consists of three sections.
 The metatarsal bones are angled inward in the initial section.
 The first cuneiform bone has an aberrant triangle shape, which contributes to the foot moving inwards in a second way.
 The misalignment of the navicular, heel, and ankle bones makes up the third component.